gogochan/ctool/README.md

   Compare two Elasticsearch index dump data stored in different directory.

-  For this to work, dump must have have been run with --checksum option.
+  For this to work, dump must have been run with --checksum option.

 Options:
   -h, --help  Show this message and exit.